TannerAssenmacher/Calculator-Extension/README.md

 During the Spring 2023 semester, we created a calculator web extension using HTML, CSS, and JavaScript to perform basic calculations for the user.
 These calculations include: basic arithmetic operations, log functions, trig functions, power functions, and the factorial function.
 Instead of having to open another window to perform these calculations, the user can pull up the display from their web browser.
 This calculator can also store previous results, if the user needs to use the result for another calculation.
 In addition, the calculator comes in both a light and dark mode which can be toggled by the user.

+# How to run

+1. Git clone this file to your desktop.
+2. Open the Chrome Extensions Manager in your browser.
+3. Click on the "Load Unpacked" button.
+4. Open the Calculator-Extension file.
+5. Click the Extension Puzzle (You'll see the Roaming Calculator icon!).
+6. Have fun using the calculator!

 # Team